 The user groups automatically receive access to the unlocked data by the certified company after the data has been unlocked.
-Communication to retailers and other users is via a secureWeb process which guarantees that only authorised retailers and other users/certified companies can view specific data of the certified companies/suppliers.
+Communication to retailers and other users is via a secure Web process which guarantees that only authorised retailers and other users/certified companies can view specific data of the certified companies/suppliers.
+For further information, see the IFS Website.

-Tool "My Audits"
+Tool "Supplier management"

-The tool "My Audits" enables the different user groups to select their favorites from all certified companies which are listed in the IFS Database and to store them in a separate list.
+The tool "Supplier management" enables the different user groups to select their favorites from all certified companies which are listed in the IFS Database and to store them in a separate list.

-For each certified company which is stored under "My Audits" as a favorite, the user can receive following notifications via e-mail:
+For each certified company which is stored under "Supplier management" as a favorite, the user can receive following notifications via e-mail: